 Some users may want to perform additional shaping by creating multiple HTB buckets with different rate limits and classifying packets using nftables, iptables, or tc filters.
 There are many examples of these kinds of configurations, however I do not think it is necessary for most use cases.

 Alternatively, you might want to consider using CAKE, which adds interesting features such as pre-configured priority queues, fair queueing across LAN hosts when using NAT, and ACK filtering.
-However, I prefer to keep things simple and this seemed to add significant complexity.

 One way to test your configuration is to run ping while saturating your bandwidth (e.g. uploading a large file).
 If you are suffering from bufferbloat, ping will show significant delays and drops.
 I also recommend the DSLReports speed test and Fast.com speed test because they include tools for measuring latency.